 Many fields are shaped to a uniform grade to facilitate efficient flood irrigation and field drainage prior to harvest.
-Either before or after planting, levee locations are laser surveyed and marked.
-After planting in dry-seeded systems, levees (soil burms) are established at 0.1- to 0.2-ft. elevation intervals using levee discs or squeezers.
+Either before or after planting, levee (soil burm) locations are laser surveyed and marked.
+After planting in dry-seeded systems, levees are established at 3- to 6cm elevation intervals using levee discs or squeezers.
 The levees are established on the contour, except where precision leveling has been conducted to facilitate straight levees.
-Rice seeds are usually broadcast on the levees and incorporated during the last trip(s) over the levee in the forming process.
+Rice seeds are usually broadcast on the levees, from the tractor, and incorporated during the last trip(s) over the levee in the forming process.

-Levee gates, or spills, are established in each levee using metal and/or vinyl frames, to permit maintenance of a shallow 2- to 4-in. flood depth in each paddy throughout the growing season.
-Desirable irrigation pumping capacities from wells, surface reservoirs, and streams enable farmers to flush water across an entire field (40 to 160 acres) in three to four days and to flood a field in three to five days.
+Levee gates, or spills, are established in each levee using metal and/ or vinyl frames, to permit maintenance of a shallow 5- to 10-cm flood depth in each paddy throughout the growing season.
+Desirable irrigation pumping capacities from wells, surface reservoirs and streams enable farmers to flush water across an entire field (15 to 65 ha) in three to four days and to flood a field in three to five days.
 Precise flood irrigation management is one of the most important factors affecting NUE and integrated pest management practices.
 Irrigation is stopped, and fields are drained about 14 and 25 days after heading, respectively.